Jazz Chisholm Player Props: Marlins vs. Giants

 Jazz Chisholm At The Plate

-- Chisholm is hitting .218 with a double, a triple, two home runs and five walks.
+- Chisholm is batting .237 with a double, a triple, two home runs and five walks.

-- This year, Chisholm has tallied at least one hit in 10 of 15 games (66.7%), and had multiple hits twice.
+- Chisholm has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in three of those games.

-- He has homered in two of 15 games played this year, and in 3.3% of his plate appearances.
+- He has homered in two of 16 games played this season, and in 3.1% of his plate appearances.

-- He has scored at least once four times this year (26.7%), including one multi-run game.
+- He has scored at least one run five times this season (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.